siddhant-afk/CenterStage/README.md

 # CenterStage

-A microservices-based video streaming platform (Netflix-style) built with Spring Boot, Kafka, FFmpeg, AWS S3, PostgreSQL, and Redis.
+A microservices-based video streaming platform built with Spring Boot, Kafka, FFmpeg, AWS S3, PostgreSQL, and Redis.
 It handles the full lifecycle of a video — catalog metadata, upload, adaptive-bitrate encoding, and HLS playback via presigned URLs.

 ## Architecture